urbainn2/basic-boxify/example/README.md

   ## Updating Images
   Add your new images to the `assets/` folder.
 Then ensure `pubspec.yaml` lists them under `assets:` so Flutter can access them.

+  ## Python scripts for working with firebase_admin and the Firestore database
+  - `firebase_admin.py`
+    You'll need to create a service account key from the Firebase console and save it ....
+    There is another repo called `boxify-scripts` that contains some core scripts for working with the Firestore database.
+    Rivers also has many scripts in his private 'Weezify' repo.

   ## License
   <!--
     If you have a specific license, link it here, e.g.: